-California implemented the “Kindergarten Readiness Act,” phasing in a change to the kindergarten entry age in California for five years old by December 2 to five years old by September 1, implemented over a three-year period.
-The legislation requires every public school district to provide a phased-in Transitional Kindergarten (TK) program to those “young fives” (children turning five from September 2 through December 2) displaced from kindergarten by the new entry date.
-The 2014-15 fiscal year is the third and last year of the phase in.
+The “Kindergarten Readiness Act,” requires every public school district to provide a Transitional Kindergarten (TK) program to those “young fives” (children turning five from September 2 through December 2) displaced from kindergarten by the new entry date.

 Transitional Kindergarten (TK) is intended to bridge the preschool years with the conventional kindergarten year.
 Enrollment in Transitional Kindergarten is intended to be a two-year program to complete the kindergarten standards.